 Collegium V Advising & Appointments

-Students are required to meet with their CV Advisor at least once per academic year to review their progress toward completing the CV honors requirements that are detailed in the Guidebook.
+Students are required to meet with their CV Honors Program Specialist at least once per academic year to review their progress toward completing the CV honors requirements that are detailed in the Guidebook.
 We have a Four-Year Plan to help guide you through things to consider each year.
-Please use this as a tool for what is expected of you and what you can expect from your Collegium V Advisor.
+Please use this as a tool for what is expected of you and what you can expect from your CV Honors Program Specialist.

-Collegium V students will have a CV Advisor and an Academic Advisor with their major department.
+Collegium V students will have a CV Honors Program Specialist in the Honors College and an Academic Advisor with their major department.